vrooje/ScienceTeamGuide/Draft Guide.md

 ### Launch timeline

 With a launch date agreed, we usually establish a go/no-go date and time.
 This is a time at which we pass a point of no return and must launch the website.
 There are no priority issues pending at this time, and everyone should be happy with the site going live.
-At this time press releases are issued (often with embargoes) and everyone is prepared for launch.
+At this time press releases are issued (often with press embargoes) and everyone is prepared for launch.

 Launch day is often very busy - particularly if press do pick up on the story - so it is important to have members of the science team online and ready to answer development team queries, and more importantly answer volunteers' queries on Talk.
 We find that solid, lasting Talk communities are honed and established during the days after launch.